How to Plot a DataFrame using Pandas

 plt.show()

-Run the code and you’ll get the bar chart.
+Run the code, and you’ll get a bar chart.

 Plot a Pie Chart using Pandas